jstout211/enigma_MEG/README.md

 ```
 # Description

-The programs in this package perform the full processing pipeline for the ENIGMA BIDS working group.
+The programs in this package perform the full processing pipeline for the ENIGMA MEG Working Group.
 This suite requires
 that your data be organized in BIDS format; if you need a tool for that you can use enigma_anonymization_lite.
 The core tool
 is process_meg.py, which performs all processing steps for the anatomical MRI and the associated MEG.
 You can either process
 a single subject, or you can loop over all subjects in batch mode.
 In order to do batch processing, you must first run